-3. He exhibited grace and truth towards 5,000 hungry men (John 6).
-When He saw the hungry people, He fed them-that's grace.
-And when they tried to get more bread out of Him the next day, He confronted them with their need for eternal life (6:26)-for that was the truth.

-4. He exhibited grace and truth towards a woman caught in adultery (John 8).
+- 3. He exhibited grace and truth towards 5,000 hungry men (John 6).
+When He saw the hungry crowd, He did something about their need.
+He fed them-that's grace.
+And when they tried to get more bread out of Him the next day, He confronted them with their need for eternal life (6:26)-for that was the truth. - 4.
+He exhibited grace and truth towards a woman caught in adultery (John 8).
 "Should we stone her?" the religious leaders wanted to know.
-"If you are without sin, throw the first stone," Jesus said-that's grace.
-And then He told the woman to leave her life of sin-for that's the truth of what she needed to do.
+"If you are without sin, throw the first stone," Jesus said.
+That's grace.
+And then He told the woman to leave her life of sin, for that's the truth of what she needed to do.

+Oh how we need this example the next time we talk with a person who says they are homosexual or transgender.
+No stone throwing, for their problem is no different from yours and mine, for we all have sinned and fallen short of God's glorious standard, and need grace.
+But they do have a sin problem, and they need to hear truth, painful truth, about what God says about their sin, and the solution He provided for it.
-5. He exhibited grace and truth towards two grieving sisters (John 11).
-Jesus wept, says John 11:35-that's grace.
-And Jesus proclaimed, "I am the resurrection and the life"-for that's the truth these grieving sisters needed to hear.

-6. He exhibited grace and truth towards some dirty feet (John 13).
-He washed His followers' feet -that's grace.
-And He told them why He did it, and exhorted them to do the same-that's truth.
-And here's the greatest display...
+- 5. He exhibited grace and truth towards two grieving sisters (John 11).
+John 11:35 says, "Jesus wept."
+That's grace, weeping with those who weep.
+And then Jesus proclaimed, "I am the resurrection and the life," for that's the truth these grieving sisters needed to hear. - 6.
+He exhibited grace and truth towards some dirty feet (John 13).
+Just a few hours before He would be arrested, mocked, abused, whipped, and nailed to two pieces of wood, Jesus washed His followers' grimy feet.
+On so many levels, that's grace.
+And He also told them why He washed their feet, and exhorted them to do the same with each other.
+That's truth, the perfect balance of grace and truth.

+And them came the greatest display...

 7. He exhibited grace and truth at the cross (John 19).
-"Dear woman, here is your son," He told Mary, thus entrusting her care to the apostle John-that's grace.
-And then He announced, "It is finished," declaring that His ransom payment for sinners was paid in full-for that was the truth for which He lived and died and later conquered death.
+"Dear woman, here is your son," the Master told Mary, thus entrusting His earthly-mother's future care to the apostle John.
+That's grace.
+And then moments later the Savior announced, "It is finished," thereby declaring that the ransom payment He had just made for sinners was paid in full and final, for that was the truth regarding His reason for dying such a horrible death.